leonzchang/basu/README.md

 ## Example

 ### Sync
-Make sure you disable `default-features` of the basu crate on Cargo.toml:
+Make sure you disable `default-features` of the basu crate on `Cargo.toml`:

 ```toml
 [dependencies]